Medically reviewed by Drugs.com. Last updated on Aug 31, 2020.

 Almost all eye injuries can be prevented.
 To decrease your risk of eye injuries:

-It is dangerous for a child or adult to participate in amateur boxing.
-The American Academy of Pediatrics opposes the sport of boxing for young people.
+- Boxing is a common cause of black eyes The American Academy of Pediatrics opposes the sport of boxing for young people.

 If you have a black eye, apply cold compresses (such as an ice bag or cool, damp cloth) to the injured eye for at least 15 minutes immediately after your injury to help reduce pain, swelling and discoloration.